pdavis68/FilePicker/README.md

 ## Thanks

 I'd like to thank the [Aider](https://aider.chat/) team.
 I'm a C# developer, but I wanted this to be a cross-platform tool.
-ChatGPT suggest I used PyQt for that.
-This would have taken me at least several hours to write on my own, having no Qt experience and not really being a Python developer, but with Aider an Anthropic API key and about $0.35, it took about a half hour.
+ChatGPT suggest I use PyQt for that.
+This would have taken me at least several hours to write on my own, having no Qt experience and not really being a Python developer, but with Aider, an Anthropic API key and about $0.35, it took about a half hour.
 It also wrote most of the README above.
 It's a fantastic tool.
 Big high-five to those guys!